boxwise/boxtribute/react/README.md

 # Readme

-This frontend project of Boxtribute was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This front-end project of Boxtribute was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Table of Contents